wingos80/thesis_notes/Master_notes.md

 >~~*To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system for the Flying-V.*~~

-> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system that can stabilize and demonstrate the handling qualities of the Flying-V.*
+> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system that can stabilize and improve the handling qualities of the Flying-V.*

 %%
 should change q1 to be more generic/make most promising more quantifiable